-- 3. Discussion of memorandum towards clarifying Committee terms of reference - recruiting top community leaders to the cause of Jewish education - raising Jewish education to the top of the communal agenda - creating a positive environment for effective Jewish education - providing substantially increased funding from federations, private foundations, and other sources - using lead communities as laboratories for learning about mobilization of community leadership for Jewish education.

-4. Next meeting

-- Date - Content
+- 1. Introduction of Committee members and staff - The Lead Community Project status report - Discussion of memorandum towards clarifying Committee terms of reference - recruiting top community leaders to the cause of Jewish education - raising Jewish education to the top of the communal agenda - creating a positive environment for effective Jewish education - providing substantially increased funding from federations, private foundations, and other sources - using lead communities as laboratories for learning about mobilization of community leadership for Jewish education. - 4.
+Next meeting - Date - Content